OfficeDev/Office-Add-in-samples/Samples/tutorials/outlook-tutorial/README.md

 This sample is the result of completing the [Tutorial: Build a message compose Outlook add-in](https://learn.microsoft.com/office/dev/add-ins/tutorials/outlook-tutorial).
 It was constructed with the [Yeoman generator for Office Add-ins](https://learn.microsoft.com/office/dev/add-ins/develop/yeoman-generator-overview).

 The tutorial gives step-by-step instructions on how to add functionality alongside explanations as to why code is being added.
-Use this sample if you want to explore and try the completed code, or if you need to debug any issues you may have encountered while following the tutorial.
+Use this sample if you want to explore and try the completed code, or if you need to debug any issues you encountered while following the tutorial.

 ## Features

-This sample features the basics of working with a compose message in Outlook.
+This sample demonstrates the basics of working with a compose message in Outlook.
 The functions collect information from the user, fetch data from an external service, implement a function command, and implement a task pane that inserts content into the body of a message.
 The sample also shows how to use a dialog box.

 ## Applies to